Davis Projects for Peace

 Who is eligible to design a “project for peace”?

 Undergraduate students at any of the Davis UWC Scholar schools (including seniors who would complete their projects the summer following graduation) are eligible.
 Groups of students from the same campus, as well as individual students, may submit proposals.

 How will the grants be awarded?

 The intention is to fund 100 projects, with at least one at each eligible school.
 All eligible schools are invited to select and submit one lead proposal and one alternate proposal that might also be funded.
-The Denison selection committee, coordinated by the Gilpatrick Center for Student Research & Fellowships, will select Denison’s proposals.
+The Denison selection committee, coordinated by the Lisska Center for Scholarly Engagement, will select Denison’s proposals.
 Final decisions on all grants are made by the Davis UWC Scholars Program office.

 What is required for each project's final report?

-For each funded project, the responsible student(s) must prepare and submit a final report to the Gilpatrick Center.
+For each funded project, the responsible student(s) must prepare and submit a final report to the Lisska Center for Scholarly Engagement.
 The report is to be limited to two pages of narrative and a one page accounting of the funds expended.